TiBarification/Jail-Warden-Pro/docs/Module-Otkaz.md

 ## Description
 >Can watch Otkaz'es

-##Dependence
+!!! important
     For module work, you need to be installed [Otkaz](https://github.com/TiBarification/Otkaz/releases)

 ## Configuration
 >This module has no configuration